hemerajs/websub-hub/README.md

 ```
 ## Getting started

-- You callbackUrl endpoint should return the `hub.challenge` with 2xx to verify the subscription request.
+- Your `callbackUrl` endpoint should return the `hub.challenge` with 2xx to verify the subscription request.
 - The topic represents the feed you want to subscribe.

 ## Subscribe